 Archive for December, 2011

 Last weekend I went to see the Drew School vertical garden by Patrick Blanc, the French botanist who started the current green wall craze.
-He designed a wall in San Francisco that was installed this past February (San Francisco Magazine did a feature with photos of when it was first installed and a planting plan).
+He designed a wall in San Francisco that was installed this past February .
 I was a little skeptical of the whole green wall thing, but then looking up at his wall — four stories high of California natives with over 100 species — my doubts evaporated.
 The whole thing absolutely overflows with enthusiasm for plants.
 Two big walls covered in natives, what’s not to love.

 The plants are essentially growing hydroponically.
-There’s a thin planting medium for the roots, and water mixed with nutrients drips down the wall, collects at the bottom and then recirculates.
+The black flannel acts as the planting medium for the roots, and water mixed with nutrients drips down the wall, collects at the bottom and then recirculates.
 This is the first time anyone has ever tried something like this with California natives (he usually uses tropical plants), so the project was considered something of an experiment.
 Some species like Oxalis oregana or Mimulus cardinalis seem like reasonable candidates for a hydroponic wall, but some of the others like Artemisia tridentata and the Fremontodendron were a shock to me.
 It’s hard to tell from the photos, but up at the top there’s a Ribes sanguineum, a couple of bushy Mallows, and at least one Ceanothus.